Useful pages on the regulator website

 Recent and upcoming developments

 Mexico also has had a treaty in effect with the European Union since October 2000 – the EU-Mexico Trade Agreement – of which the United Kingdom was a part.
-The EU-Mexico Trade Agreement also contains a series of provisions allowing investments in Mexican financial institutions from EU countries.
+The EU–Mexico Trade Agreement also contains a series of provisions allowing investments in Mexican financial institutions from EU countries.
 With the United Kingdom leaving the EU, UK investors holding a controlling stake in Mexican insurance and surety entities have adopted a series of strategies to prevent this affecting the operation of their Mexican subsidiaries from a legal standpoint.
 Addressing the aforesaid situation, on 1 June 2021 the Trade Continuity Agreement between the United Kingdom and the United Mexican states took effect, where the “overriding objective of this Agreement is to preserve the preferential conditions relating to trade between the Parties which resulted from the EU-Mexico EPPCCA and to provide a platform for further trade liberalisation between the Parties”.

 Interacting with the regulator

-The CNSF naturally interacts with insurance and surety carriers, mutual insurance companies, as well as with insurance and surety agents and brokers, but also with other participants in the field such as accounting firms (as they render services as external auditors for carriers), the Asociacion Mexicana de Instituciones de Seguros (Mexican Association of Insurers), the Asociacion Mexicana de Instituciones de Garantías (Mexican Association of Guarantee Institutions for surety companies) and legal professionals.
+The CNSF naturally interacts with insurance and surety carriers and mutual insurance companies, as well as with insurance and surety agents and brokers, but also with other participants in the field such as accounting firms (as they render services as external auditors for carriers), the Asociacion Mexicana de Instituciones de Seguros (Mexican Association of Insurers), the Asociacion Mexicana de Instituciones de Garantías (Mexican Association of Guarantee Institutions for surety companies) and legal professionals.

-In recent times the leadership of the CNSF has renewed its aim to maintain the frank but always professional openness of its current officials to address the concerns of the insurance and surety markets, while at the same time fostering the purpose of the CNSF: to expand the reach of insurance and surety products to the less favoured.
+In recent times, the leadership of the CNSF has renewed its aim to maintain the frank but always professional openness of its current officials to address the concerns of the insurance and surety markets, while at the same time fostering the purpose of the CNSF: to expand the reach of insurance and surety products to the less favoured.

 Notes for foreign investors

 As a result of entering into the NAFTA in January 1994 in North America (with the United States and Canada), and several other treaties entered into with other countries following on from the NAFTA, a controlling stake in Mexico’s insurance and surety market was open to foreign investment from countries holding a treaty with Mexico allowing for foreign investment to have a controlling participation in Mexican financial institutions.
-Due to a financial reform in early 2014, foreign investment intending to have a controlling stake in Mexican insurance and surety companies may now come from any country (whether it has a treaty with Mexico or not), provided that foreign and domestic investment in insurance and surety carriers shall obtain the prior consent of the CNSF when intending to acquire a 5% or greater stake in the relevant carrier, whether directly or indirectly, and whether individually or as a group.
+Due to financial reform in early 2014, foreign investment intending to have a controlling stake in Mexican insurance and surety companies may now come from any country (whether it has a treaty with Mexico or not), provided that foreign and domestic investment in insurance and surety carriers shall obtain the prior consent of the CNSF when intending to acquire a 5% or greater stake in the relevant carrier, whether directly or indirectly, and whether individually or as a group.